10 Interesting Facts about The Macabre Masterpiece

 7. The Grim Reaper was not originally a horror poem

-6. There’s actually more Vampire poems then just the 4 in the book
+6. There are more Vampire poems than just the 4 in the book

-Believe it or not as of right now there are seven parts to the Vampire series.
-I never included part 5 because I couldn’t find it kind of like part two(long story).
+Believe it or not, as of right now there are seven parts to the Vampire series.
+I never included part 5 because I couldn’t find it, kind of like part two(long story).
 Six and seven were recently written.
-Perhaps I’ll post them to my site some day for people to read.
+Perhaps I’ll post them to my site someday for people to read. (update: the rest are in The MAcabre Masterpiece: Repressed Carnage)

 5. The current edition is actually the 2nd edition

 It’s no secret that I originally went with PublishAmerica to have the book published.
-What’s also no secret in the writing and publishing world is of how bad they are.
-Having been in a dispute with them over pretty much everything I finally got out of my contract with them in 2012.
-I had the cover re-done and the book edited before re-releasing it with Createspace.
+What’s also no secret in the writing and publishing world is how bad they were.
+Having been in a dispute with them over pretty much everything, I finally got out of my contract with them in 2012.
+I had the cover re-done and the book edited before re-releasing it with CreateSpace.

 4. There is a reference to “Macbeth” in “The River of Blood” poems

-3. The poem “The Screaming of Bloody Murder” was originally called Clue based off the popular board game
+3. The poem “The Screaming of Bloody Murder” was originally called Clue, based on the popular board game

-If you read the poem you sort of get the feel that it’s like one of those things where you can go stay and reenact a murder, if your really good with detail you’ll feel as though it sounds like the game Clue..well that’s because that was the original idea.
-I decided against it because I felt it was kind of corny and I wanted the poem to scare and not make people laugh.
-The last which reads “upon the cries and screaming of bloody murder” originally read “It was Colonel Mustard in the parlor with a wrench” ...I know I know, I should have kept it right?
+If you read the poem, you sort of get the feel that it’s like one of those things where you can go stay and reenact a murder.
+If you're good with details, you’ll feel as though it sounds like the game Clue.
+Well, that’s because that was the original idea.
+I decided against it because I felt it was kind of corny, and I wanted the poem to scare and not make people laugh.
+The last, which reads “upon the cries and screaming of bloody murder,” originally read “It was Colonel Mustard in the parlor with a wrench” ...I know I know, I should have kept it right?

 2. I rhymed the word orange in “The River of Blood pt.3"

 The River of Blood pt.
-3 shows up on the list once again but this time for a reason far greater and actually has to do with the color to which Lady Macbeths hands are upon washing them a few times.
-The line reads” Yeah that river number one blood supplier and storage” to which I make the infamous rhyme of “turning the skin red, the mind a clockwork orange” Honestly I never realized how either absurd or impressive this was (whichever way you want to look at it).
+3 shows up on the list once again, but this time for a reason far greater and actually has to do with the color of Lady Macbeth's hands are upon washing them a few times.
+The line reads” Yeah, that river number one blood supplier and storage,” to which I make the infamous rhyme of “turning the skin red, the mind a clockwork orange.”
+Honestly I never realized how either absurd or impressive this was (whichever way you want to look at it).
 I don’t force rhyme but I liked storage and didn’t want to change it as I realized that orange sounded similar I couldn’t think of how to connect it, I thought of how blood is orange a few times after it’s washed but then A Clockwork Orange a book written in 1962 by Anthony Burgess and a film in 1971 by Stanley Kubrick stuck in my head.
-I knew it was a bizarre book and film so knowing just that I inserted it into the poem and not only did it fit and make sense, but the rest is history.
+I knew it was a bizarre book and film, so knowing just that, I inserted it into the poem, and not only did it fit and make sense, but the rest is history.

-1. The original draft of the poem “Slaughterhouse” was far more graphic and gross then whats in the book
+1. The original draft of the poem “Slaughterhouse” was far more graphic and gross than what's in the book

 Comments